Read This First

 Prompt 4: Explain the difference between validity and soundness.

-The central claim is this: An argument that is both invalid and unsound.
+In plain terms: An argument that is both invalid and unsound.

 An argument is valid if the conclusion logically follows from the premises.
 This means that it is impossible for the premises to be true and the conclusion false.
 Validity is concerned solely with the form of the argument and not the actual truthfulness of the premises.